JefferyVin/jefferyvin.github.io/source/Diary/index.md

 There are somedays that you wish you don't wake up tomorrow, and today might be that day.
 (I hope people read this in the future and be like, this guy is suicidal.
 But I mean...
 It is irresponsible for everyone around you if you end your own life, life is pain, and sometime you can only pray for jesus to cut that rope.)
 I wish tomorrow to be a productive day, and I will break out of the infinite loop.

+# Sep 24, 2024

+I may have stayed up pretty late (like 4 am ish maybe) watching 爱情公寓.
+I dont know why I watch/do these things but somes days I feel lobotomized.
+I wonder what I should do on these kind of days.
+Wondering whether I can make a convertor from guitar songs to guitar tabs.

 <br>